-If the Project is granted environmental approval and funding is obtained, Caltrans could design and construct all or part of the Project.
+The Project has been granted environmental approval and funding will be obtained.
+Caltrans will proceed to the Project Design Phase and construct all or part of the Project.

 Alternative Formats:

 For individuals with sensory disabilities, this IS/ND can be made available in Braille, in large print, on audiocassette, or on computer disk by writing to Caltrans at the previously stated street or email address or by calling California Relay Service (800) 735-2929 (TTY), (800) 735-2922 (Voice), or 711.